Cynthia May Alden: Journalism

+International Sunshine Society

-During her three years with the Tribune, she planned and founded the International Sunshine Society, serving as its president-general for the rest of her life.
+During her three years with the Tribune, Alden planned and founded the International Sunshine Society, serving as its president-general for the rest of her life, with Dimies T. Stocking Denison as her vice-president.
 It started with Alden's practice of sending Christmas cards and gifts to shut-ins, and she slowly expanded it, first to her circle of fellow writers, and later to a membership that peaked at half a million.
 The focus also shifted to establishing institutions to serve the blind, funded mainly by donations from members as there were no membership dues.
 The Sunshine Society set up a sanatorium in Bensonhurst for blind children in 1902 (which became Harbor Hospital fifteen years later), a nursery and kindergarten for blind children in Brooklyn (1905), and the Sunshine Arthur Home for blind babies in Summit, New Jersey (1910).
 It later opened homes for the elderly and operated schools for orphans, lunchrooms for working women, libraries, and summer camps.
 The society also championed legislation in aid of the blind in a total of 18 states.